open62541/open62541/doc/building.rst

    - ``OPENSSL`` Encryption support using OpenSSL
    - ``LIBRESSL`` EXPERIMENTAL: Encryption support using LibreSSL

+   ECC security policies (NIST P-256/P-384, Brainpool) are available with OpenSSL or mbedTLS ≥ 3.0.
+Curve25519 and Curve448 require OpenSSL.
+See :ref:`ecc-security` for details.

 **UA_ENABLE_ENCRYPTION_TPM2**
    Enable TPM hardware for encryption.
 The possible options are:
       - ``OFF`` No TPM encryption support. (default)